 Immediate Action to be Taken

 - First and foremost, take care of yourself!
-A death is emotionally wrenching, so lean on family, friends, your attorney, or others for any help needed, so you are not overwhelmed.
+Death is emotionally wrenching, so lean on family, friends, your attorney, or others for any help needed, so you are not overwhelmed.

 - Notify the attending physician, if appropriate.
 Follow up with organ donations, if appropriate.